ArduPilot/ardupilot_wiki/common/source/docs/common-imu-batchsampling.rst

 .. note:: On an H7 based autopilot such as the CubeOrange or Zealot H743, raw IMU logging can be used and will provide better data for analysis.
 Set :ref:`INS_LOG_BAT_MASK <INS_LOG_BAT_MASK>` = 0, set the raw IMU bit (bit 19) in :ref:`LOG_BITMASK <LOG_BITMASK>`, set :ref:`INS_LOG_BAT_OPT <INS_LOG_BAT_OPT>` = 0.
 Raw logging is very helpful when doing filter tuning, but will give you really large logs which generally means you don't want to leave it on.

-The web based `Notch Filter Review tool <https://firmware.ardupilot.org/Tools/WebTools/FilterReview/>`on the ArduPilot Firmware "Web Tools" page can be used to analyse notch filter logs generated with either batch sampling or raw IMU logging.
+The web based `Notch Filter Review tool <https://firmware.ardupilot.org/Tools/WebTools/FilterReview/>`__ on the ArduPilot Firmware "Web Tools" page can be used to analyse notch filter logs generated with either batch sampling or raw IMU logging.

 The following two graphs are from the same flight on a PixRacer autopilot.
 Accel[0] on the right is the InvenseSense IMU and shows higher frequencies than the slower IMU on the left